scaleracademy/scaler-september-open-source-challenge-2022/Challenges/challenge_20.md

 ## How to submit your entry

 - Take a screenshot of your project board for when you moved an card from `In progress` to `Done`
-- Add you screenshot to the Github issue created in the previous challenges
+- Add you screenshot to the GitHub issue created in the previous challenges